django-cms/djangocms-transfer/README.rst

 Documentation
 =============

-The setting ``DJANGO_CMS_TRANSFER_SERIALIZER`` allows to register a custom json serializer.
-An example for an use case could be to subclass Django's build-in python serializer and let it base64-encode inline image data base64.
+The setting ``DJANGO_CMS_TRANSFER_SERIALIZER`` allows registration of a custom JSON serializer.
+An example use case would be subclassing Django's built-in Python serializer to base64-encode inline image data.

 See ``REQUIREMENTS`` in the `setup.py <https://github.com/divio/djangocms-transfer/blob/master/setup.py>`_
 file for additional dependencies: